 EG101 : Fundamentals of Engineering Operations -- A study of basic mechanical power generation systems, with emphasis on the applicable technologies and their safe and efficient management.
 The course is designed to introduce both engineering and non-engineering students to operating engineering.
 The course provides a foundation for many engineering department courses.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Cr.
 2.